PacoVu/authentication-jwt-flow-php/README.md

 * Add the `ReadAccounts` and `ReadMessages` and `ReadCallLog` permissions for the app.
 * Choose the following option at the Security step
   - This app is private and will only be callable using credentials from the same RingCentral account
-* Copy the Client id and Client secret and add them to the `./environment/.env-sandbox` file as shown in the next section.
+* Copy the Client id and Client secret and add them to the `dotenv` file as shown in the next section.
 * Generate a sandbox JWT token for the app.
-Copy the JWT token and add them to the `./environment/.env-sandbox` file as shown in the next section.
+Copy the JWT token and add them to the `dotenv` file as shown in the next section.

 ### Clone - Setup - Run the project
 ```